scheda74/flutter_base_template/README.md

 I want to add / update the following in the near future:

-- Remove the loggers from utils and create its own package
 - Add more useful widgets
 - Add a generic oauth client
 - Add biometric authentication